Startup India Scheme

 The blog delves into the purposes, key characteristics, and impact of the Startup India Scheme that has revolutionized the entrepreneurial ecosystem in India.

-About Startup India Scheme
+About the Startup India Scheme

-This scheme aims to provide an environment friendly for startups to grow by removing hurdles such as regulatory bottlenecks, funding constraints, and lack of mentoring.
+This scheme aims to provide an environment that is friendly for startups to grow by removing hurdles such as regulatory bottlenecks, funding constraints, and a lack of mentoring.
 In the last few years, Startup India has made its mark globally in providing entrepreneurship and placing India in the top startup destinations worldwide.

 DPIIT Registration for Startup